SzymonPolejowski/cosmos/README.md

 # cosmos
 A simple tool for managing server platforms.
+This is backend branch of the project.
+Written in java using Spring.